bigdatagenomics/adam/docs/deploying/toil.rst

 In the ``toil_scripts.adam_kmers.count_kmers`` example, we wrap the ``kmer_dag`` function as a job, and then use this function to launch a Spark cluster as a set of service jobs using the ``toil_lib.spark`` module.
-Once we’ve done that, we also launch a job to run ADAM by starting the ``download_count_upload`` child job function. `We launch the Spark service cluster <https://github.com/BD2KGenomics/toil-scripts/blob/master/src/toil_scripts/adam_kmers/count_kmers.py#L66-L69>`__
+Once we've done that, we also launch a job to run ADAM by starting the ``download_count_upload`` child job function. `We launch the Spark service cluster <https://github.com/BD2KGenomics/toil-scripts/blob/master/src/toil_scripts/adam_kmers/count_kmers.py#L66-L69>`__